confluentinc/examples/clients/cloud/kafkacat/README.md

 2. Run `kafkacat`, writing messages to topic `test1`, passing in additional arguments:

-* `-F $HOME/.ccloud/config`: write messages to the Confluent Cloud cluster specified in `$HOME/.ccloud/config`
+* `-F $HOME/.ccloud/config`: configuration file for connecting to the Confluent Cloud cluster
 * `-K ,`: pass key and value, separated by a comma

 ```bash
 $ kafkacat -F $HOME/.ccloud/config -K , -P -t test1
 ```

-At the `>` prompt, type a few messages, using a `,` as the separator between the message key and value:
+Type a few messages, using a `,` as the separator between the message key and value:

 ```bash
 alice,{"count":0}